BM-Winston/Password-Locker/README.md

 ## Description
 <p>This is  a simple python application that allows users to create a password locker account able to store users' passwords, store other existing account details, create new account details, enter new password, view account credentials as well as delete those not needed.</p>

+## Behaviour Driven Development

+What the user can do:

+* Create a password locker account

+* Store existing account credentials in the application

+* Create new account credentials

+* Change passwords

+* View account credentials and passwords

+* Delete credentials account not needed

 ## Installation